Devsh-Graphics-Programming/Nabla/examples_tests/22.RaytracedAO/README.md

 -SCENE:
 	some/path extra/path which will make it skip the file choose dialog

+	NOTE: If the scene path contains space, put it between quotation marks

 -TERMINATE:
 	It will make the app stop when the required amount of samples has been renderered (its in the Mitsuba Scene metadata) and obviously take screenshot when quitting

 Example Usages :
 	raytracedao.exe -SCENE=../../media/kitchen.zip scene.xml -TERMINATE
 	raytracedao.exe -SCENE="../../media/my good kitchen.zip" scene.xml -TERMINATE